AndreaRoss96/gym-cricket-robot/README.md

 * FC 400x300x150 --> it is possible to add layers **up to a total of 5 hidden layers** (by changing the code it is easy to add more)
 * 3D-CNN --> the default three dimensional CNN is very simple composed just by the input layer and a squared kernel 1x1x1.
 If you want to add more convolutional layer you also need to mind the respective **kernel sizes**.
 Again the maximum number of hidden layers is 5.

-\* to understand how the neural networks work givea look to the report with the explanation of the algorithm
+\* to understand how the neural networks work give a look to the report with the explanation of the algorithm